 Nikon Z6 Review & First Appearance

 The tilt mechanism of the display also remained unchanged.
 However, a useful function has appeared – when the screen is tilted, the viewfinder is turned off.
 Thus, power savings and unwanted automatic switching to the viewfinder can be achieved.

-Let’s talk about the functionality of the Z6.
+Let’s talk about the functionality of the Nikon Z6.
 What’s the same?
 As already mentioned, this is the case and, by the way, a set of connectors.
-In addition, there are the same displays, a shutter resource of 200 thousand, a viewfinder, one-to-one matrix, the same 5-axis stabilization and the same ISO range of 100-51200.
+In addition, there are the same displays, a shutter resource of 200 thousand, a viewfinder, a one-to-one matrix, the same 5-axis stabilization, and the same ISO range of 100-51200.

 The increased processing power has doubled the speed of autofocus.
 And I noticed this immediately when I turned on the camera for the first time.
 The camera is much faster at detecting faces and eyes.
 However, we will wait for the serial sample for the test for a more accurate conclusion.